siemens/ix/packages/documentation/docs/controls/layout-grid.md

 <Tags />

 <!-- introduction start -->
-Grids are typically used to make layouts more cohesive and consistent.
+Layout grids are used to structure the layout of a page or screen responsively.
 <!-- introduction end -->

 <LinkableDocsTabs>